fscbco/topnews/README.md

 ## Requirements

-* Users should sign in.
-We have created a User model for you and pre-populated it with several users.
+* Users should sign in/out.
+(We have created a User model for you, the system has been pre-populated with several users.)
-* Users should be about to sign OUT as well.
 * Users should come to a page and see a list of current top Hacker News stories.
 * This list does not necessarily need to be the current live list, but it should be a recent and continuously updated list.
 * The number of stories displayed is up to you.
 (But zero, however numerical, is not an optional number for this purpose.)